deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 complete the rest of the conditional accordingly.

 Further, you'd need to install the EFI boot manager instead of a normal non-efi boot loader.
-I typically use GRUB with the `efi-bootmanager` package.
-Works fine for me.
+I typically use GRUB with the `efi-bootmanager` package and the `--target` and `--efi-directory` flags.
+Works fine for me so far.

-When you're installing packages and their dependencies, you'll want to pause at certains times to see if any packages installed with a non-zero exit status.
+When you're installing packages and their dependencies, you'll want to pause at certain times to see if any packages installed with a non-zero exit status.
 You'll want to take note of any errors and determine whether they are significant.
 Normally they are not.
 For example, sometimes a package gets installed twice, but this is not a problem.
 Pacman is